aryunara/aryunara/README.md

 - 💞️ I’m looking for a job haha
 - 📫 How to reach me tg: dymmlimyy
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: i have an Immortal rank in dota 2
+- ⚡ Fun fact: I have an Immortal rank in Dota 2

 <!---
 aryunara/aryunara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.